dougwhite/wave-length/README.md

 ## This is a prototype

 Uploaded to get some feedback on how the game feels to play / move / tune your emitter.
-Once you've beaten Wave 1 you've seen everything here so far :)
+While the broad strokes of the game are here, there is no cinematic or polished pass completed yet.

 ## About